 Of course, the time used for setup change will lower the machine utilization rate – but on the other hand the system will be able to produce parts that can be delivered immediately, thus generating instant turnover instead of increasing stock value.
 In comparison to traditional FMS operations, using direct part loading / unloading not only saves the operator time to more productive tasks than part loading, but can also lower the needed fixture investment.
 This is because the fixtures do not necessarily have to be designed to hold as many as parts as possible to keep the number of fixtures low but still to be able to produce greater variety parts.

 Direct part loading / unloading not only saves the operator time to more productive tasks, but can also lower the needed fixture investment.

 All the solutions mentioned in this post are applicable only in machining centers.
 If you happen to need turned parts, the fixturing solutions are somewhat different.
-Luckily all major chuck manufacturers have already introduced jaw systems for a quick manual jaw change, and most of them already offer a variant of the same system which is meant to be changed with a robot.
+Luckily, all major chuck manufacturers have already introduced jaw systems for quick manual jaw changes, and most of them already offer a variant of the same system which is meant to be changed with a robot.
 If the part diameter and thus the required spindle RPM varies a lot, even the chuck can be automatically changed to allow different spindle speeds.

 This was about fixturing – in the next post I focus on how the production of smaller batches can become more economical with robotics.